udvale/ChatRoom-App/README.md

 # Computer Networks Project
-Hangman game with TCP connection with multithreading, allows clients to connect with a server and play hangman game.
+A text based multiplayer Hangman game utalizing a TCP connection with multithreading.
+Allows two clients to connect with a server and play hangman together by alternating who is picking the word and who is guessing what the word is.

 ## Installation
-1. Close the repository
+1. Clone the repository
 ```rb
 git clone remote <REMOTE_URL>
 ```